microsoft/pyright/docs/typed-libraries.md

 ## Library Interface
 [PEP 561](https://www.python.org/dev/peps/pep-0561/) indicates that a “py.typed” marker file must be included in the package if the author wishes to support type checking of their code.

-If a “py.typed” module is present, a type checker will treat all modules within that package (i.e. all files that end in “.py” or “.pyi”) as importable unless the file name begins with an underscore.
-These modules comprise the supported interface for the library.
+If a “py.typed” module is present, a type checker will treat all modules within that package (i.e. all files that end in “.py” or “.pyi”) as importable unless the module is marked private.
+There are two ways to mark a module private: (1) the module's filename begins with an underscore; (2) the module in inside a sub-package marked private.
+For example:

+* foo._bar (_bar is private)
+* foo._bar.baz (_bar and baz are private)
+* foo._bar.baz.bop (_bar, baz, and bop are private)

 Each module exposes a set of symbols.
 Some of these symbols are considered “private” — implementation details that are not part of the library’s interface.
 Type checkers like pyright use the following rules to determine which symbols are visible outside of the package.